-Obtaining a nationally recognised qualification such as the CHC30221 Certificate III in School Based Education Support or CHC40221 Certificate IV in School Based Education Support is essential.
-Gone are the days when someone with no training can become a teacher aide in a school – the so called ‘mums' brigade.'
-Schools have long realised that trained teacher aides are much more effective than the untrained helper, even if they are great with kids and have lots of parenting experience.
-During your nationally recognised qualification you will learn a range of strategies and techniques that are essential for working effectively as a teacher aide.
+Obtaining a nationally recognised qualification such as the CHC30221 Certificate III in School Based Education Support or the CHC40221 Certificate IV in School Based Education Support is essential.
+Gone are the days when someone with no training can become a teacher aide in a school – the so called ‘mums' brigade'.
+Schools have long realised that trained teacher aides are much more effective than untrained TAs even if they have experience raising children of their own.
+During your nationally recognised qualification you will learn a range of strategies and techniques that are essential for working effectively as a teacher aide in a modern school.

-Positions are sometimes advertised online or on the jobs' board of the department's website.
+Positions are sometimes advertised online or on government websites e.g. jobs' boards.
 Often hundreds of people apply for these positions depending on the role and location.
-For this reason, we generally don't recommend that you hinge your job-hunting success on applying for advertised positions alone.
+For this reason, we generally don't recommend hinging your job-hunting success on applying for advertised positions alone.

 You may also find that some positions are advertised in the local newspaper such as the West Australian.
 This is mainly the case for part-time and temporary positions in the private sector such as for Catholic schools.